akoutmos/prom_ex/README.md

 #### Plotting the stress test results

-In the spirit of visualizing performance characteristics, the percentile data from the ApacheBench stress tests has been overlaid and plotted using Gnuplot (thanks to https://github.com/juanluisbaptiste/apachebench-graphs for making gnuplotting a lot more streamlined :)).
-As we can see, the charts track each other more or less 1:1 except for the slowest 5% of requests where we see a slight performance hit.
+In the spirit of visualizing performance characteristics, the percentile data from the ApacheBench stress tests has been overlaid and plotted using Gnuplot (thanks to [apachebench-graphs](https://github.com/juanluisbaptiste/apachebench-graphs) for making Gnuplot-ing a lot more streamlined :)).
+As we can see, the distributions track each other more or less 1:1 except for the slowest 5-10% of requests where we see a slight performance hit.
+In other words, 90% of the time there was no measurable performance overhead in the instrumented application.

 <img align="center" width="100%" src="guides/images/apache_bench_stress_test.png" alt="PromEx Stress Test">